thejoltjoker/maya_toggl/README.md

 ## Setup

 1. Put the path to the `plugin` folder in your `MAYA_PLUG_IN_PATH`.
-2. Put the path to this repository in your `PYTHONPATH`.
+2. Put the path of this repository in your `PYTHONPATH`.
 3. Put your api token in `TOGGL_TOKEN`.
 4. Load plugin through the plugins menu in Maya.